dayeon3117/weather-dataset/README.md

 - Forecasted humidity is consistent but slightly lower on average.

 3) Precipitation Trends
-- Precipitation is sporadic, with historical data showing more pronounced spikes (e.g., September rain events)
+- Precipitation is sporadic, with historical data showing more pronounced spikes (ex.
+September rain events)
 - Forecasted precipitation trends are smoother due to modeling constraints.

 Statistical Analysis: